HarlemSquirrel/HarlemSquirrel.github.io/_posts/2017-12-08-dark-light-mode-persistent-switcher.markdown

 }
 ```

-Finally, we set run this function when the page loads.
+Finally, we set this function to run when the page loads.
 There is [a nice pure JavaScript way to run something when the page loads][js-run-when-page-loads].

 ```js
 (function() {